 With a recent grant from the New Jersey Department of Education, Montclair State University can now provide eligible students with the following opportunities:

 - Earn college credit while enrolled in one of Newark Public Schools Teacher Preparatory Academies as a Red Hawk Rising student.

-- Essex County Community College students who seek to transfer to MSU’s Teacher Education Program
+- Essex County Community College students who seek to transfer to Montclair State’s Teacher Education Program

 - Montclair State University students who are enrolled in University College as a pre-major and want to become a teacher.